vislupus/step-analyser/README.md

 # Features
 - [ ] Modern design with BootStrap
-- [ ] Interactive menus in left that can be hide
+- [ ] Developed collapsible left-side menus to optimize user immersion and navigation, resulting in a seamless browsing experience.
 - [ ] Dynamic calendar that provide information about the steps taken for each day
 - [ ] Real-time weather forecasting for specific location with [OpenWeatherMap](https://openweathermap.org)
 - [ ] BMI and weight calculators featuring dynamic sliders for setting and tracking fitness goals, promoting health-conscious behavior